vita-wanchenchen/TriviaGame/README.md

 # TriviaGame

-Trivia game built with HTML, CSS and jQuery.
+Trivia game built with HTML, Bootstrap, CSS and jQuery.

 ## How to play

-1. Go to https://vita-wanchenchen.github.io/TriviaGame/ to start
+1. Go to https://vita-wanchenchen.github.io/TriviaGame/ to start the game.
-   the game.

 2. Click "Start" button to start the game.